aleksiheikkila/cs50_project-meme-generator/README.md

 ### Possible gotchas

-At least at first, the python requests module did not work out of the box within pipenv.
+At first, the python requests module did not work out of the box within pipenv.
 It nagged that it wasn't able to find libcrypto and libssl files.
 As a workaround, I copied the libcrypto-1_1-x64.* and libssl-1_1-x64.* files from the python distribution's bin folder (mine was …\anaconda3\Library\bin) to corresponding virtualenv's \Script folder.
 After this, requests was happy.

 However, I didn't bump into this issue anymore when I later `pipenv install`'ed the whole thing from scratch.